We help people who want to work on AI Safety to team up together on concrete projects.

 Regardless of project, you also need some familiarity with the topic or research area of your project.
 You don’t need to have every skill required for your project yourself, since you will not be doing your project alone.
 But you need to understand your project area well enough to know what your knowledge gaps are, so you know what skills you are recruiting for.

-As part of the RL application process we will help you improve your project plan, mainly through comments on your document, but we also aim to have at least one 1-on-1 call with every RL applicant.
+As part of the project lead application process we will help you improve your project plan, mainly through comments on your document, but we also aim to have at least one 1-on-1 call with every applicant.
 Your application will not be judged based on your initial proposal, but on the refined proposal, after you had the opportunity to respond to our feedback.

-Every project is different, and we’ll tell each RL applicant which (if any) aspects you need to improve to be accepted.
+Every project is different, and we’ll tell each PL applicant which (if any) aspects you need to improve to be accepted.
 But in broad strokes, your project proposal will be judged based on:

 Theory of change